TimothyTedaldi/projet-formulaire/README.md

 ## Work Statut

-The work is still in progress and need a bit of cleaning to be good
+The work is still in progress and need a bit of cleaning to be good.
+We still need to work on the "Send mail" part !